-A call center and drive-thru testing site are available in Joplin for COVID-19.
+A drive-thru testing site is available in Joplin for COVID-19.
 Those who have symptoms of the illness may call the test center at 417.347.6444.

-Call center screenings will determine if callers meet the criteria for testing.
-If the caller meets criteria, call center staff will make an appointment for the caller at the test site.
+Test center screenings will determine if callers meet the criteria for testing.
+If the caller meets criteria, test center staff will make an appointment for the caller at the test site.
 Symptoms include a fever of 100.4 degrees or higher, a dry cough or shortness of breath.
-Tests will be provided to only those who are referred by the call center; a physician at the site will provide the test.
+Tests will be provided to only those who are referred by the test center; a physician at the site will provide the test.

 COVID-19 Symptom Assessment

 Freeman offers a FREE online COVID-19 health risk assessment.
-You can also contact our Call Center at 417.347.6444 for further screening.
+You can also contact our test center at 417.347.6444 for further screening.

 Frequently Asked Questions